WAGO/pfc-firmware-sdk/README.md

 ```
     >cd <workspace>/ptxproj/platform-wago-pfcXXX/images
 ```
-Use for your sd card device for 'of=[/dev/[sd card device].
-We will follow our example from 8.1.
+Identify your sd card device, this will be needed as parameter for dd. 'of=[/dev/[sd card device].`\
+We will use /dev/sde for example.
 ```
     >sudo dd if=sd.hdimg of=/dev/sde
     [sudo] password for <user>: